Ice Shelves as Floating Channel Flows of Viscous Power-Law Fluids: Introduction

 \section{Introduction}

-This paper builds on previous work by Robison on what are essentially ice tongues (shelves with no lateral confinement).
+This paper builds on previous work by Robison \cite{Robison_2010} on what are essentially ice tongues i.e. ice shelves with no lateral confinement.
 We generalise this to fluids with arbitrary shear-thinning coefficient $n$ (our theory should also work for shear-thickening fluids, but we did not perform experiments using such fluids).
-Then, we also attempt to generalise the result for laterally confined ice shelves, found by Pegler.
+We then generalise the asymptotic result for laterally confined ice shelves found by Pegler \cite{Pegler_2013}.
 The ice sheet is treated as a classical viscous gravity current, though we need to be careful about when this is a valid assumption.

-In this paper, we start with a first principles theoretical solution to shelves without sidewalls in the case of constant initial thickness.
-Reasons for expecting the initial thickness to be constant are also given.
-Then, we derive a similarity solution for a laterally confined shelf in a channel of constant width.
-The solution is valid in the asymptotic limit, so we also derive roughly where this is.
+In this paper, we start with a first principles theoretical solution for shelves without sidewalls in the case of constant initial thickness (Section \ref{Ice_tongues}).
+We also provide some reasons for expecting the initial thickness to be constant.
+Then, we derive a similarity solution for a laterally confined shelf in a channel of constant width (Section \ref{Laterally_confined_ice_shelves}).
+The solution is valid in the asymptotic limit, so we also derive roughly where this is (Equation \ref{L_sidewall}).

-The sheet is also briefly reviewed, so that we can address the grounding line.
-The equilibrium grounding line thickness is found for ice tongues.
+The sheet is briefly reviewed so that we can address the grounding line (Section \ref{Grounding_line}).
+The equilibrium grounding line thickness is found for ice tongues (Equation \ref{G}).
 For laterally confined ice shelves, we already have the initial thickness and thus the grounding line position without considering the sheet.
-We briefly discuss how the sheet may influence the dynamics, noting that it does not in the asymptotic limit.
+We briefly discuss how the sheet may influence the dynamics, noting that it does not in the asymptotic limit (Section \ref{Grounding_line_sidewalls}).

-We describe experiments we conducted to help us develop these theories and to test them.
-The experiments with $1\%$ concentration xanthan are described first, for the case of sidewall contact.
-Then, the effect of lowering the concentration is shown.
-Data for experiments in which there was no sidewall contact are also shown, and compared with theoretical predictions for the grounding line thickness.
-An important point is that there are artefacts of our experimental setup, due to the way the flow is initialised.
-We determine the length over which such effects are dissipated.
+We describe $\ssim 50$ experiments we conducted to help us develop these theories and to test them (Section \ref{Experiments}).
+The experiments with a $1\%$ mass concentration xanthan are described first, for the case of sidewall contact (Section \ref{One_percent_xanthan}).
+Then, the effect of halving the concentration is shown (Section \ref{Half_percent_xanthan}).
+Data for experiments in which there was no sidewall contact are also shown and compared with theoretical predictions for the grounding line thickness (Figure \ref{Ice_tongue_data}).
+An important point is that there are artefacts of our experimental setup due to the way the flow is initialised.
+We determine the length over which such effects are dissipated (Equation \ref{L_weir}).
 Fortunately, the sheet was longer than this length.